 For instance, it is inevitable that in loving someone, we get hurt and experience pain.
-Negative non-attachment traits of the sage archetype may have led us to conclude that we are better-off not loving someone at all.
+Negative non-attachment traits of the sage archetype may have led us to conclude that we are better off not loving someone at all.

 This will lead to a spiral of negative and skeptical perceptions of the world, one that the aspect of its shadow should be wary of.

 Instead, the better path is to have a positive non-attachment.
-By looking at it differently, one may still prefer to love, but is not defined by it.
+By looking at it differently, one may still prefer to love but is not defined by it.

 By having a higher form of wisdom that acknowledges things without preferring them, the shadow is able to integrate to the sage archetype in this constant push-and-pull battle of understanding the world.

 In this article, we have seen some notable figures for each archetype.
-By using these mythical figures, we realize that archetypes are indeed archaic by nature given that their existence precedes our own.
+By using these mythical figures, we realize that archetypes are indeed archaic by nature, given that their existence precedes our own.

 Even before a hero has been defined, we already know of a Hercules whose legend spreads across the western world.
-In the same way, our archetypes are product of what Jung calls the collective unconscious.
+In the same way, our archetypes are a product of what Jung calls the collective unconscious.

 By being so, the path to follow is accepting our dominant archetypes and learning more about it.